Spanish Refresher: 6 Ways to Revive Your Spanish and Achieve Long-term Fluency

 You can talk about what you did that day, your plans for the following day or even imagine catching up with a friend you haven’t seen in a long time.
 Make sure to write down every word or expression you don’t know how to say.
 That way you can look for them later, add them to a Spanish vocabulary notebook and study them every night.

 If you have the opportunity, you might want to speak with a real person on a regular basis instead.
-The absolute most convenient way to do this would be to have a weekly Skype meeting with a Spanish native speaker.
-You can find people willing to do such a intercambio de idioma (language exchange) on websites like Conversation Exchange, The Mixxer or Couchsurfing.
+The absolute most convenient way to do this would be to have a weekly online call with a Spanish native speaker.
+You can find people willing to do such an intercambio de idioma (language exchange) on websites like The Mixxer or Couchsurfing.
+Here are some other places you can find a language exchange partner.

-Once you’ve found someone you like to speak with, consider exchanging Whatsapp contact information.
+Once you’ve found someone you like to speak with, consider exchanging WhatsApp contact information.
 This way you’ll be able to send recorded audio notes to each other or even call each other up for free.
-My only recommendation: don’t exchange contact information until you’ve built up a good connection with this person.
+My only recommendation is to not exchange contact information until you’ve built up a good connection with this person.

-If you just give yourself 5 minutes per day for writing, reading, listening and speaking, you’ll rock!
+If you just give yourself five minutes per day for writing, reading, listening and speaking, you’ll rock!
 You might even improve your level this way instead of maintaining it.

 It won’t take you more than 20 to 30 minutes per day to do all of this, and you can do most of the exercises at home, during your lunch break or while commuting.